 A commonly asked question concerns renting cars to ‘under age’ drivers.
 That generally means drivers under 21 but could be under 25 or 23 in some countries.
 As most countries allow young people to pass a test and drive at 17 or 18 years old, it would seem logical that it would also be easy to rent car and drive abroad at this age.
 Unfortunately that’s often not the case, thought the situation has improved greatly since I set up Driverabroad.com in 2011.
 At that point finding a company who would rent to an under 21 year old was almost impossible.

-Contrary to popular belief though, it generally isn’t illegal to rent a car under the age of 21.

-The fact is that rental companies see young drivers as more of a risk and therefore often choose to apply a blanket ban on young drivers.
+The main problem is that rental companies see young drivers as more of a risk and therefore can choose to apply a blanket ban on young drivers.

 - Though generally its always a good idea to book your rental car before your trip, this may not be possible for young drivers.
 Its likely you’ll have more chance with a ‘walk in’ booking, particularly at quiet times when the company may be more likely to take a risk on a young driver than have cars standing idle.
 This is especially true in holiday resorts where there are often multiple small companies competing with each other who may be desperate for some business.

 - Try smaller companies rather than the big internationals.
 A small ‘one man band’ can make his own rules and isn’t tied to regulations set by head office.
-Most of the big companies seem to have an ‘over 21’ policy, though Hertz seem more flexible than the others at some locations and often have an ‘over 18’ policy on a restricted list of vehicles. https://www.hertz.com/rentacar/reservation/
+Most of the big companies seem to have a ’20 and over’ policy, though Hertz seem more flexible than the others at some locations and often have an ‘over 18’ policy on a restricted list of vehicles. https://www.hertz.com/rentacar/reservation/

 - Go for the smallest, cheapest car available.
 Companies are more likely to take a gamble on a car which is worth less to them.